Clears your sinuses.

 - Kroger Pharmacy

 Side effects for Afrin (Oxymetazoline)

-What to expect when you start Afrin (Oxymetazoline)Skip what to expect section.
+What to expect when you take Afrin (Oxymetazoline)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Use 2 to 3 sprays in each nostril every 10 to 12 hours.
 Don't use Afrin (Oxymetazoline) more than two times a day.